toeverything/blocksuite/packages/docs/unidirectional-data-flow.md

 # Unidirectional Data Flow

-Although `@blocksuite/editor` is an editor specifically designed for AFFiNE, the BlockSuite project is not solely designed to meet the needs of rich-text editing.
-Its vision is to become a universal infrastructure for collaborative applications.
-This means:

-1. Regardless of whether you build an editor or a regular web application based on BlockSuite, they should operate data in a consistent manner.
-2. Regardless of whether it is in a multi-user collaboration state, the application-layer code based on BlockSuite should be unaware of it.
+To make the editor logic based on BlockSuite intuitive and collaboration-ready, there is one major goal in BlockSuite: **Regardless of whether it is in a multi-user collaboration state, the application-layer code based on BlockSuite should be unaware of it**.

-Next, we will introduce how this design concept is embodied in `@blocksuite/editor`.
+We will introduce how this design is embodied in BlockSuite.

 ## CRDT as Single Source of Truth